 While Bill gets less super, he becomes eligible for the Age Pension and all the associated subsidies.
 He also likes that he can stay in his current home.

-A first step in planning costs in retirement is considering your personal circumstances and the kind of lifestyle you want to live.
+How much retirement costs depends on what you want out of retirement, and your individual needs and circumstances.
+So, an important step in planning costs in considering your personal circumstances and the kind of lifestyle you want to live.

 Think about the things that matter to you.